+- water supply and sanitation,

+- water resources management, storage and dam safety,

+- irrigation,

+- health,

 - institutional reform,

 - gender and inclusion,

 - economics,

 - finance,

 - PPPs and behavior change.

 Most knowledge products and analytics are produced by Water GP staff, as GWSP funds free up time for staff to work on knowledge products, analytics and capacity development.
 In addition, support in the form of technical assistance to clients (at the national or sub-national level) can be requested from GWSP by staff of the Water GP and, if agreed by GWSP management, the support may be used to fund inputs from either Water GP staff or by external experts.